Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 ## System Requirements & Dependencies

 The following is written with the assumption you are running a Debian-based Linux distribution (e.g., Ubuntu 24.04, Debian 12).
-Other distributions may work fine, but are not officially tested.
+Other distributions may work fine, but are not tested.

 Minimum System Requirements
 OS: Any Linux distribution (Debian-based preferred)